Yelinz/pytorch-android/README.md

 # TrashTalk App

+Link to the Repository where the code lives: https://github.com/Yelinz/pytorch-android

 An MVP for TrashTalk with some core functionalities working.
 1. List of recyclable material
 2. Detailed information about recyclable material